airlock-presales/airlock-iam-helm-chart/README.md

   <img src="media/shared_white.png" alt="shared deployment" height="250">
 </p>

-Foremost, the web applications can either be kept together, as a single deployment, or they can all be managed as their individual (sandboxed) deployment, and anything in between.
+Foremost, the web applications can either be kept together, as a single deployment, or they can all be managed as their individual (sandboxed) deployments.
 The advantage of the former option is its ease of use and administration.
-Upon activation, configuration changes are automatically distributed to all components which take it up immediately. iOn the other hand, it is impossible to individually scale independent web applications.
-Therefore, the combined, or shared, deployment layout is geared towards test environments and proof-of-concepts.
+Upon activation, configuration changes are automatically distributed to all components which take it up immediately.
+On the other hand, it is impossible to individually scale independent web applications.
+Also, modules like the Service Container must not be running multiple times.
+Therefore, the combined deployment layout is geared towards test environments and proof-of-concepts and their replica count is fixed to 1.

 <p align="left">
   <img src="media/sandboxed_white.png" alt="sandboxed deployment" height="400">